TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 Add a suggest wizard
 ~~~~~~~~~~~~~~~~~~~~

-As an example, let's look at the suggest wizard setup for the “General
+As an example, let's look at the suggest wizard setup for the "General
-Record Storage page”.
+Record Storage page".
 The wizard looks like this:

 |img-68| And here's the wizard in action: